Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 Pittsburgh Steelers quarterback Ben Roethlisberger on the road against a Von Miller-led defense sounds scary.

 And indeed, those Denver Broncos only permit the 14th-fewest points to opposing quarterbacks on average this year.
-Big Ben has struggled in tough matchups this year at times, scoring fewer than 20 against Cleveland twice and against Baltimore.
+Big Ben has struggled in tough matchups this year at times, scoring fewer than 20 against the Cleveland Browns twice and against the Baltimore Ravens.

-But Big Ben shouldn't have too many problems against Denver given his hot streak of 23.66 or more points in three straight games, which came against quality Baltimore, Carolina and Jacksonville units.
+But Big Ben shouldn't have too many problems against Denver given his hot streak of 23.66 or more points in three straight games, which came against quality units from Baltimore, the Carolina Panthers and the Jacksonville Jaguars.

 To throw things further into the favorable column, the Broncos have allowed north of 20 points to quarterbacks in three straight, no longer inflating their numbers against guys like Josh Rosen.